OpenDDS/OpenDDS/docs/internal/unit_tests.rst

   EXPECT_TRUE(X.is_even());

-This continues if ``X.is_even()`` returns true, but marks a test failure otherwise.
+This will mark the test as a failure if ``X.is_even()`` returns false.

 .. code-block:: cpp

   EXPECT_FALSE(X.is_even());

-This continues if ``X.is_even()`` returns false, but marks a test failure otherwise.
+This will mark the test as a failure if ``X.is_even()`` returns true.

 There are more EXPECT_* and ASSERT_*, but these are the most common ones.
-The difference between EXPECT and ASSERT is that ASSERTS will cease the test upon failure, whereas EXPECTS continue to run.
+The difference between EXPECT and ASSERT is that an ASSERT will cease the test upon failure, whereas EXPECTS continue to run.
 For example if you have multiple ``EXPECT_EQ``, they will all always run.

 For more information, visit the google test documentation: https://github.com/google/googletest/blob/master/docs/primer.md.